lyonel2017/Relational-Spec/README.md

 * a method for verifying relational properties using a verification condition generator, without relying on code transformation (such as self-composition) or making additional separation hypotheses in case of aliasing;

-This project was developed and tested with Rocq version 9.1.0 and OCaml 5.2.0.
+This project is developed and tested with Rocq version 9.1.0 and OCaml 5.2.0.

-The project require crrently a modified version of the [semantics package]{https://github.com/rocq-community/semantics}, which is available [here]{https://github.com/lyonel2017/semantics/tree/generalize-ifthenelse_continous}
+This project require currently a modified version of the [semantics package]{https://github.com/rocq-community/semantics}, which is available [here]{https://github.com/lyonel2017/semantics/tree/generalize-ifthenelse_continous}